Pilgrim's Way to Santiago through Asturias. Coastal and Original connection.

-Between the Asturian slope of the Coastal Way and the Original Way, there is a link that starts at the village of Casquita, very close to Villaviciosa, and enters the mountains in search of Oviedo following two possible detours that converge at Alto de la Campa.The link between the Coastal Way and the Original Way runs, of course, through the interior, crossing gentle orographies, but somewhat more difficult than those that until now the pilgrims crossed following the coastline.
-After leaving Casquita behind and reaching San Pedru de Ambás/Ambás, the pilgrims find two possible routes.
+The link between the Asturian slope of the Coastal Way and the Original Way, starts at the village of Casquita, very close to Villaviciosa, and enters the mountains in search of Oviedo/Uviéu following two possible detours that converge at Alto de la Campa.The link between the Coastal Way and the Original Way runs, of course, through the interior, crossing gentle orographies, but somewhat more difficult than those that until now the pilgrims crossed following the coastline.
+After leaving Casquita behind and reaching San Pedru de Ambás, the pilgrims find two possible routes.

 San Salvador de Valdediós (Villaviciosa).

 The first means following the official itinerary, while the second one allows you to visit the monastery of Santa María la Mayor de Valdediós.